albertomontanari/hymodbluecat/README.md

 > library(hymodbluecat)

-To install the software in R under the Windows operating system first download and install Rtools from http://cran.r-project.org/bin/windows/Rtools/) and then:
+To install the software in R under the Windows operating system first download and install Rtools from http://cran.r-project.org/bin/windows/Rtools/ (make sure you carefully follow the steps for installation) and then:

 > install.packages("devtools")